Skip to main content

 The supporting arguments are the sub-claims the writer uses to build the case for the contention.
 A typical Section C text has two to four.

-What is common identification mistakes?
+What are common identification mistakes?

 Show answer